scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 06. 15.
+2024

+@1420 comment docs within posts not updating with profilePhoto change
+			may have to change the way they're stored in there.

+			might have to cease saving them within posts, have frontEnd get comments upon loading
+			can make backEnd route for counting all comments with said post as parent

+@1320 goToProfile button on <Log> also needs a place reminder

+!!! need to add css for seeing profilePhoto in a comment
+		- also needs place reminder

+???Considering having posts within social log have a left aligned title

 ### 06. 12.
 2024
+@1735 Need to test 'connect' button on <UserProfile>

+Next . . .
+- For profilePictures on posts & comments - add profile pic to each doc / new field for userProfile pic.
+	???? when making post, how does post get user's profile picture added?
+	- store user profile pic within session storage :D

+- userSettings to be it's own page
+		- profile settings to be modal instead

+Then . . .
+!!!
+Manage connections CSS
+		- apiaccess function for getting user connections not working.
+I'd made changes to the user subroutes.

+Then, Side Quests.

+Optimization and code clean up

 @1245 instances of other user's username goes to their profile (in log)
 			- also need to do <Post> as well
 ???? when making post, how does post get user's profile picture added?